thumbliner/thumbliner/bio.md

 A curious outsider in Canada.
 Thumbliner is a digital handle; and this is a non-commercial space, packed with friends, and a grandma.<br>

 Glad to have you!
+This site is self-contained.
 Look around, please judge, and share your picks.
 All silly questions are welcome.<br>

 cast [at] thumbliner [dot] com